Hong Kong Cover Letter Writing Guide

 A human or a piece of software scans job applications in seconds.
 In both cases, the reader is checking if your skills and experience match the criteria detailed in a job ad

 Your first step in writing a cover letter should be to go through the job ad and underline the keywords used by the employer/recruiter.
 As long as you can back up your claims, try to use these words in your cover letter and CV.

-When applying for an employment in Hong Kong, you may use either English or Chinese, depending on the company and your fluency.
+When applying for employment in Hong Kong, you may use either English or Chinese, depending on the company and your fluency.
 Stick to one language once chosen.
-However, you need to accept that not knowing the Chinese will put you at real disadvantage from the local job seekers.
+However, you need to accept that not knowing the Chinese will put you at a real disadvantage from the local job seekers.
 Many employers consider the basic knowledge of Chinese as necessary to cope with daily office life and life outside work.

 If you are submitting an English version only, it is helpful to duplicate in Chinese your name, contact address and company names, unless you are certain that the recipient of your cover letter and CV is an English speaker.